Maya-Tupi graphs: a generalization of split graphs: Abstract

 We define the family of \mayatupi graphs as those graphs that admit a partition $(A,B)$ of their vertex sets such that $A$ induces a complete multipartite graph where each part has size at most two, and $B$ induces a graph where every connected component is $K_1$ or $K_2$.
 The family of \mayatupi graphs is self complementary, generalizes split graphs, falls into the sparse-dense partitioning schema and is characterized by finitely many forbidden induced subgraphs.
 Unfortunately, our computational experiments show that the number of minimal forbidden induced subgraphs to characterize \mayatupi graphs is greater than 2000.

-In this work, we study \mayatupi graphs when restricted to some well-known graph classes.
-We find characterizations in terms of minimal forbidden induced subgraphs for disconnected graphs, trees and cographs; our results imply linear time certifying recognition algorithms for \mayatupi graphs within these classes.
-We also show that \mayatupi graphs can be recognized in $\mathcal{O}(n^3)$-time in $C_4$-free graphs and in graphs with bounded neighborhood diversity.
+In this work, we find characterizations in terms of minimal forbidden induced subgraphs for disconnected graphs, which imply the same for cographs; our results imply linear-time certifying recognition algorithms for \mayatupi graphs within these classes.
+We also show that \mayatupi graphs can be recognized in $\mathcal{O}(n^3)$-time in $C_4$-free graphs and in graphs with bounded neighborhood diversity; in $\mathcal{O}(n^4)$-time for triangle-free graphs; and in $\mathcal{O}(n^2)$-time for graphs with bounded clique-width.

+We provide efficient algorithms to calculate the clique, the independence, the chromatic, and the treewidth numbers, as well as a minimum fill-in for \mayatupi graphs.